Table of Contents

 Customisation

-Allowed: Unlimited PTO, extra-legal sick leave
+Allowed: Unlimited PTO, extra-legal sick leave, recognising seniority.

 Not allowed: Overtime, restrictive covenants, stylistic edits